-ThirdWay is part of a movement to ensure power tables – and all levels of organizations – reflect the gifts and talents inherent in America’s racial, gender, and socio-economic diversity.
+ThirdWay is part of a movement to ensure power tables – and all levels of organizations – reflect the gifts and talents inherent in America’s racial, gender, and other diversity.

-ThirdWay supports policy, government, non-profit, corporations and philanthropies dedicated to equity and justice to find innovative, 21st century solutions to their most vexing challenges.
+ThirdWay supports policy, government, non-profit, corporations and philanthropies dedicated to equity and justice to overcome their most intractable challenges.